 Where I was trained

 Living Yoga & Health In Guelph became my home-away-from-home for the next two years.
 I studied and practiced hard to implement yoga practices into my daily routine on and off the mat.
 This training included what had been missing from my previous self-guided attempts – compassion, acceptance, loving kindness and a deep understanding of my own body, mind and spirit with the guidance of a knowledgeable instructor in a small class.

 I continue to develop my personal practice through yoga asana, pranayama and meditation with a special focus on restorative and therapeutic applications.

-I am in the process of completing a 2 year yoga therapy certification with Breathing Deeply Yoga Therapy.
-The Breathing Deeply Yoga Therapy Program will teach me to work with individuals within the yoga therapy model.
-Upon completion I will have the information and skills to work one-on-one with people for a wide range of conditions.
-The course teaches anatomy, philosophy, theory, and how to apply this information and tools in a therapeutic setting and is the first step toward completing the full International Association of Yoga Therapist (IAYT) certification program.
+I have finished the Yoga Therapy Foundations program with Breathing Deeply Yoga Therapy and am now in the process of completing my training to be International Association of Yoga Therapist certified (C-IAYT).
+The Breathing Deeply Yoga Therapy Program prepares me to work with individuals within the yoga therapy model.
+I have the information and skills to work one-on-one with people for a wide range of conditions.
+The course teaches anatomy, philosophy, theory, and how to apply this information and tools in a therapeutic setting for many conditions.

-Currently, I am teaching group and private classes from my home, but continue to look for the perfect studio space in Palmerston.
+Currently, I am teaching group and private classes from my home as well as seeing individuals for Yoga Therapy, but continue to look for the perfect studio space in Palmerston.
 You can see my current schedule here.